andrew-farries/sharks-k8s-volumes/README.md

 # Kubernetes Persistent Volumes

-Some slides and resources for a sharks onboarding about persistence in K8S.
+Some slides for a Sharks onboarding about volumes in K8S.